MushroomRL/mushroom-rl/docs/index.rst

 Introduction
 ============

 What is MushroomRL
 ------------------

 .. highlight:: python

-MushroomRL is a Reinforcement Learning (RL) library that aims to be a simple, yet powerful way to make **RL** and **deep RL** experiments.
+MushroomRL is a Reinforcement Learning (RL) library developed to be a simple, yet powerful way to make **RL** and **deep RL** experiments.
 The idea behind MushroomRL is to offer the majority of RL algorithms providing a common interface in order to run them without excessive effort.
 Moreover, it is designed in such